Betting Payment Methods

 In simple words, how popular is the given deposit method among online bookmakers?
 Is it easily obtainable?
 Where can you use it?
 In our honest opinion, the ones that we recommend have proven to be the most popular ones.
 No wonder they’re the most sought-after betting payment options!

 - Transaction Fees

 As you can see, there are two types of fees.
 Depending on the nature of the payment provider, and its respective terms, you might, but not necessarily, be charged a transaction fee.
 In other words, whenever you make a transaction, or in this case, a deposit to an online bookmaker, you pay a fee, like in the case with credit cards.

 - Maintenance Fees

-The other type of fee you might be subject of is called maintenance fees.
-These are usually fixed, and have nothing to do with how much you deposit or withdraw.
+The other type of fee you might be subject to is maintenance fees.
+These are usually fixed and have nothing to do with how much you deposit or withdraw.
 They can be annual or monthly.
 Expect to see maintenance fees if you use Skrill or Neteller among others.

 - Transaction Efficiency

 The reason why we discourage the use of bank transfers for depositing at online bookmakers.
 How long does it take for the money to reach the bookmaker, and be readily available for betting is of utmost importance, so much so that this could easily be the starting point.
 Most deposit methods are instant, but Bpay and Bank Transfers can take a few days to be fully completed.